Design Build vs. General Contractor: Choosing the Right Partner for Your Remodel

 -

-Minor cosmetic updates (painting, flooring, light fixture swaps) may only require a contractor.
+Cosmetic updates like flooring, painting, or fixture swaps may only require a GC.

 -